rd-dev-ukraine/angular-io-datepicker/README.md

 ##### Model-Driven Form

-You will need to add form initialization to your app-component at first:
+You'll need to add form initialization to your app-component at first:

 ```typescript
 import { Component } from '@angular/core';